redsquirrel/jargon/articles/back.md

 # Back to my roots

 I've been blogging for over 13 years.
 Here's [my first post](http://www.redsquirrel.com/blog/archives/00000004.html) from 2002.
 I'm thinking about that post and that year for a couple reasons.
-First, I'm thinking about blogging because I helped develop [jargon.io](http://jargon.io) last weekend, but also because I'm actively developing software again.
-I've been writing less and less code over the past five or so years as I took on some leadership roles at Obtiva, Groupon, and Dev Bootcamp.
+I'm thinking about blogging because I helped develop [jargon.io](http://jargon.io) last weekend, but also because I'm actively developing software again.
+I had been writing less and less code over the past five years as I took on some leadership roles at Obtiva, Groupon, and Dev Bootcamp.
 Now I'm taking a step back and reconfiguring my worklife.

 My Github page tells part of the story: